Thursday briefing: Coronavirus vaccines for kids; Russian military exercises; Bob Saget’s death; figure-skating gold; and more

 - It’s Team USA’s first individual figure-skating win since 2010, and Chen is the first Asian American man to earn gold in the competition.

-- Other U.S. news: Chloe Kim won gold for a second straight Olympics in the women’s snowboard halfpipe.
+- There were two more U.S. golds: One for Chloe Kim in snowboarding, the other in a team freestyle skiing competition.

 - What’s next: U.S. skier Mikaela Shiffrin competes today (10 p.m.
-Eastern time) in the super-G, the fastest downhill event.
+Eastern time) in the super-G the fastest downhill event.

 And now … your inbox isn’t private: Here’s what you can do to keep companies from peeking into your email.